 - Participate in other School of Dance concerts presented throughout the year

-Created in 1975, the Preparatory Dance Program was the brainchild of founding Dean of Dance Robert Lindgren and his wife, Sonja Tyven.
-Working in conjunction with the WS/Forsyth County public schools, the Program was designed to seek out gifted children in the community and offer them tuition-free professional dance classes on the UNCSA campus.
+Created in 1975, the Preparatory Dance Program was the brainchild of founding Dean of Dance Robert Lindgren, his wife, Sonja Tyven, and Gyula Pandi.
+Working in conjunction with the WS/Forsyth County public schools, the Program was designed to seek out gifted children in the community and offer them professional dance classes on the UNCSA campus.
 In doing this, it served as a community outreach program while recruiting and training potential students for the School of Dance’s high school division.
 Many students who began their training in the Program have gone on to perform with major dance companies across the country and around the world.

 Selected UNCSA alumni who began their training in the Preparatory Dance Program